Generation-UK-I/python-modules/TIFC1-PF-04 - Working with Lists/presentation/working-with-lists.md

 #### Take a Look!

+What do+
-What doe you think will happen if this code were to run?
+-you think will happen if this code were to run?

 ```py
 foods = ["tuna", "salmon", "mackerel", "trout"]